The Slow Crawl of Brain Injury Recovery by David Grant

 But recovery from a brain injury cannot be defined by an end-date circled hopefully on a calendar, though I thought this at first.
 As my broken body began its slow crawl toward wellness, as my bones knitted, and as my bruises faded from black to yellow and then to memories, the extent of how my brain injury was affecting my life became clearer.

-My journey to my “new normal” may or may not be typical.
+My journey to my “new normal” may or may not be typical of brain injury recovery.

 Brain injuries are like snowflakes—no two are alike.
 In the days after my injury, I had a CAT scan, an EEG, and other tests to see if my cognitive abilities were compromised.
 I passed all my early tests with high honors and was congratulated by many within the professional community for dodging a bullet.